Hey guys, meet Steve, my dividend employee.

 That’s Steve in a nutshell.
 He’s a cool guy, he does work for me and never asks for anything back.

-That’s the type of employee you want and the best thing is that we all have a Steve(or Ruth or whatever you want to name him/her) as long as we’re investing in the market.
+That’s the type of employee you want.
+The best thing is that we all have a Steve(or Ruth or whatever you want to name him/her) as long as we’re investing in the market.

-People have asked me about Steve in my monthly dividend posts so I figured it was time to give him an introduction because of all the things he does for me.
+People have asked me about Steve in my monthly dividend posts.
+I figured it was time to give him an introduction because of all the things he does for me.

-Having an employee like Steve is one of the keys to early retirement and financial independence and is the definition of making your money work for you.
+Having an employee like Steve is one of the keys to early retirement and financial independence.
+He is the definition of making your money work for you.
 The reason this works is because of the savings and dividend snowball.
-That theory drives portfolio growth due to continued investing and reinvesting which allows an investor collect more and more dividends and grow returns with each passing year.
+That theory drives portfolio growth due to continued investing and reinvesting.
+That allows an investor collect more and more dividends and grow returns with each passing year.

-Steve is the embodiment of the earning potential of my portfolio and acts as a fun little way to track my progress towards financial independence.
-Dividends aren’t everything and total return matters but I do like seeing how close I am to covering my expenses from dividends alone and how much my income has grown y/y.
+Steve is the embodiment of the earning potential of my portfolio.
+He acts as a fun little way to track my progress towards financial independence.
+Dividends aren’t everything and total return matters.
+However, I do like seeing how close I am to covering my expenses from dividends alone.
+It’s also nice to see how much my income has grown y/y.

-I don’t think investing has to be super serious and Steve is a cute little way to illustrative the potential a portfolio has in eventually replacing a job.
+I don’t think investing has to be super serious.
+Steve is a cute little way to illustrative the potential a portfolio has in eventually replacing a job.
 That’s the end goal here after all and a lot of us are trying to do with our investments.

-I use Steve as a way to translate my dividend income into an hourly wage as if my portfolio were an employee generating revenue for me.
+I use Steve as a way to translate my dividend income into an hourly wage.
+It’s as if my portfolio were an employee generating revenue for me.

-For the purposes of my hourly wage calculations, Steve works 250 business days and 8 hour days and delivers income each month based on my holdings.
+For the purposes of my hourly wage calculations, Steve works 250 business days and 8 hour days.
+He delivers income each month based on my holdings.
 He reinvests everything for me because I’m in the growth stage right now, not in the withdrawal stage.

-The income may be barely noticeable at first but the growth is substantial and speaks to the power of continue investing and reinvesting.
+The income may be barely noticeable at first.
+However, the growth is substantial and speaks to the power of continue investing and reinvesting.

 The goal here is to help Steve grow his income and have him help me smooth out any rough periods by providing income that can be reinvested through good times and bad.
-The ideal scenario would be a time where Steve covers all my costs and I never have to touch the principal but I’m a long ways away from that.
+The ideal scenario would be a time where Steve covers all my costs.
+It’d be nice to never have to touch the principal but I’m a long ways away from that.

 The $3.50/hr in 2016 was more than $7000 in annual income and was reinvested into my portfolio generating at least $150 in forward income for me.
 Combine that with additional contributions in 2017 and dividend increases by companies I own and you can see why Steve is having a better year in 2017 and will have an even better year in 2018!